 - There is also evidence linking HPV with cancers of the anus, vulva, vagina and penis.

-- Cervical cancer is the second most common cancer in women, with an estimated 530 000 new cases every year.
+- Cervical cancer is the second most common cancer in women, with an estimated 530 000 new cases in 2012.

-- Every year, more than 270 000 women die from cervical cancer; more than 85% of these deaths are in low- and middle-income countries.
+- In 2012, approximately 270 000 women died from cervical cancer; more than 85% of these deaths occurring in low- and middle-income countries.

 - Vaccines against HPV 16 and 18 have been approved for use in many countries.

 Human papillomavirus (HPV) is the most common viral infection of the reproductive tract.
 Most sexually active women and men will be infected at some point in their lives and some may be repeatedly infected.